MOL57/Arduino_Solar_Diverter_Plus/README.md

 - Maximum power consumption intensity: 25A through an intensity transformer of ratio: 100A / 50mA

 To port this software to other processors, take into account:
-- In measure.h, the ADC prescaler must be modified according to the particular ADC registers and the conversion time must be lower than 1/4 of the designed sampling interval
+- In `measure.h`, the ADC prescaler must be modified according to the particular ADC registers and the conversion time must be lower than 1/4 of the designed sampling interval
 - The assignation of the digital and analog gpios must be revised according to the disponibility of the board
 - RAM and FLASH memory size must be enough.
 In SW v3 we have: RAM usage: 2442 bytes, FLASH usage: 26778 bytes